irebuf/dncs-lab/README.md

     - [ Host 1-a ](#h1a-h)
     - [ Host 1-b ](#h1b-h)
     - [ Host 2-c ](#h2c-h)
+<a name="Collaborators"></a>
+# Who-we-are
+- Daniele Mattedi [186778], III year of "Laurea in Ingegneria dell'Informazione e delle Comunicazioni"
+- Irene Buffa [185151], III year of "Laurea in Ingegneria dell'Informazione e delle Comunicazioni"
 <a name="Assignment"></a>
 # Assigment
 Based the `Vagrantfile` and the provisioning scripts available at: